rakia drink

 Grapes

-• the weather conditions – how they affect the grapes if there is a forecast of hail, rain, and frost, which might have a negative impact by causing vine diseases.
+• The weather conditions – how they affect the grapes if there is a forecast of hail, rain, and frost, which might have a negative impact by causing vine diseases.

-• a choice of using mechanical harvesting or hand pickers.
+• A choice of using mechanical harvesting or hand pickers.

 autunnoTaccuino Sanitatis Casanatense 4182.
 1